 Also appropriate are Special Topics courses 190/390s, 191/391s and Independent Study 499 with a focus on religious studies in any of the disciplines.
-These courses must be approved by the Director.
-It is possible for a student to construct a major in Religious Studies.
-Please consult with the Director of Religious Studies.
+These courses must be approved by the Coordinator.

 SOC 100S Social Issues

 This introductory course seeks to examine the extent to which the crisis of institutions creates personal problems in our everyday lives.
 Conversely, it will explore the degree to which our personal troubles foster institutional contradictions.
 Topics for study may include the workplace, the environment, inequality, sexism, racism, health care, criminal justice, education, alienation, and social services.
 (4-0)